PhishingSpider/bville-recycle/SECURITY.md

 ## Reporting a Vulnerability

-Please report suspected security vulnerabilities within the "Security" tab by clicking the "Report a vulnerability" button.
+Please report suspected security vulnerabilities within the "Security" tab within GitHub by clicking the "Report a vulnerability" button.

 We sincerely appreciate your contributions to promoting security online.